Knee Prosthesis in Mainz - Always an Individual Decision

 Special form for atypical wear patterns, often individually adapted.

-The precise choice is made in Mainz within the framework of the specialized consultation hour of the ENDOPROTHETICUM , taking into account imaging diagnostics and personal requirements.
+The precise choice is made in Mainz during a specialized consultation at the ENDOPROTHETICUM , taking into account diagnostic imaging and individual requirements.
 This individualized approach ensures the best possible results.

 ⚖️ 8.
 The Sled Prosthesis: Gentle Partial Joint Replacement for Isolated Arthrosis

-The sledge prosthesis is a real advance in modern knee surgery.
-If only one part of the knee joint - usually the medial compartment - is affected, this form of partial joint replacement can be an ideal solution.
+The unicompartmental knee replacement is a true advancement in modern knee surgery.
+When only part of the knee joint – usually the medial compartment – is affected, this form of partial joint replacement be an ideal solution.

 Advantages of unicompartmental knee arthroplasty: